- Phone number

 The first appointment is an opportunity for us to get a feel for whether we could work together in a way that will benefit you.

-Firstly, I would speak to you about confidentiality of the work.
 As with all our counselling sessions together, anything you say is confidential, and is not discussed with anyone without your informed consent (preferably in writing).
 However there are exceptional circumstances when it may not be possible to keep confidentiality.
 This is where there is serious, immediate risk of harm to your self or another person.
 In all cases I would attempt to discuss this with you first before breaking confidentiality.

 We will then explore your personal history, such as, the issues that have brought you to counselling, previous attempts to address issues and your aims in coming to counselling.